aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/calculationdata/_index.md

 ```

-Gets the value(s) of the parameter at given index.
+Gets the value(s) of the parameter at a given index.
 If the parameter is some kind of expression that needs to be calculated, then it will be calculated in array mode.

 **Remarks**